WSYB

 WSYB (1380 kHz) is a commercial AM radio station in Rutland, Vermont.
-Established in 1930, the station is owned by Pamal Broadcasting and broadcasts a sports radio format as "Fox Sports 1380".
-Most of the programming comes from Fox Sports Radio, including Dan Patrick and Colin Cowherd.
-Local high school and college sports coverage include football, basketball, and hockey.
-WSYB is one of the oldest affilites on the Boston Red Sox Radio Network.
+Established in 1930, the station is owned by Pamal Broadcasting and broadcasts a classic hits radio format as "100.1 WSYB".
+WSYB is one of the oldest affiliates on the Boston Red Sox Radio Network.

-By day, WSYB is powered at 5,000 watts non-directional.
-But to protect other stations on 1380 AM from interference, it greatly reduces power at night to 25 watts.
+By day, WSYB is powered at 5,000 watts non-directional; to protect other stations on 1380 AM from interference, it reduces power at night to 25 watts.
 The transmitter and studios are on Dorr Drive in Rutland, near Otter Creek.
-Programming is also heard on 250 watt FM translator W261DE at 100.1 MHz.
+Programming is also heard on 250 watt FM translator W261DE at 100.1 MHz; the station's branding reflects this.